 Danco Communities ("Danco") has developed numerous affordable residential housing facilities in Northern California.
-Their website showcases several affordable housing projects for seniors and families www.danco-group.com/communities.
+Their website showcases several affordable housing projects for seniors and families: www.danco-group.com/communities.

 In 2014, Danco developed the Cottages at Cypress in Fort Bragg.
-This affordable senior project includes 24 single-story one and two-bedroom cottages of between 544 SF and 816 SF, an on-site manager's unit, and a 1,152 SF commons building.
+This affordable senior project includes 24 single-story one- and two-bedroom cottages of between 544 SF and 816 SF, an on-site manager's unit, and a 1,152 SF commons building.
 The affordable senior project is income limited to tenants with incomes that are at or below 50 percent of the area median income.
 The project has a long waiting list of seniors who are seeking an opportunity to live in this affordable and well-conceived community.

-Since completion of the Cottages at Cypress 2014, Danco has been looking for a new site to develop more affordable housing in Fort Bragg.
-Danco has pursued several potential sites and has settled on the large Rossi parcel located at the end of South Street (see image).
+Since completion of the Cottages at Cypress in 2014, Danco has been looking for a new site to develop more affordable housing in Fort Bragg.
+Danco has pursued several potential sites and has settled on the large Rossi parcel located at the end of South Street (see image at right and Project Location Map, Attachment 1).

-On January 11, 2018, the Planning Commission approved a Coastal Development Permit and Design Review Permit to construct:
+On January 10, 2018, the Planning Commission approved a Coastal Development Permit and Design Review Permit to construct:

-- Thirty single-story affordable senior residential cottages ranging from 616 to 830 square feet (8 two-bedroom units and 22 one-bedroom units), a 1,200 square foot commons building, a 440 square foot common utility building, walkways and a 30-space parking area and associated driveway; and - Seven market-rate two-story, residential duplex units with 14 units ranging from 1,000 to 1,200 square feet each (2 and 3 Bedrooms), landscaping and a 28-space parking area and associated driveway.
+- Thirty single-story affordable senior residential cottages ranging from 616 to 830 square feet (8 two-bedroom units and 22 one-bedroom units), a 1,200 square foot commons building, a 440 square foot common utility building, walkways and a 30-space parking area and associated driveway; and - Seven market-rate two-story, residential duplex units with 14 units ranging from 1,000 to 1,200 square feet each (2 and 3 bedrooms), landscaping and a 28-space parking area and associated driveway.

 Upon construction, the project will consist of a mix of single story duplexes and triplexes and would include 24 one-bedroom units and seven two-bedroom units.
-See Attachment 1 to view the site plan and development program.
+See Attachment 2 to view the site plan and development program.

-As an affordable project, the 30 unit affordable project would be financed primarily with Tax Credit financing.
-In order to be competitive, Tax Credit Financing requires match from other sources.
-The City Council has approved a soft loan at 3% interest for a 55 year term for \$200,000 from the City's various housing funds.
-Danco will repay the loan to the City over a 55 year period as income from the property allowed.
+As an affordable project, the 30-unit affordable project would be financed primarily with Tax Credit Financing.
+In order to be competitive, Tax Credit Financing requires a match from other sources.
+The City Council has approved a soft loan at 3% interest for a 55-year term for \$200,000 from the City's various housing funds.
+Danco will repay the loan to the City over a 55-year period as income from the property allowed.

 Danco submitted a tax credit application for this project in the spring of 2018, but the application was denied because the project does not have sufficient sources of non-tax credit financing.
-The City had tried to work with CDBG to use CDBG funds for off-site improvements, but CDBG would not consider a tax credit funded project "shovel ready" because CDBG wants the tax credit funding committed prior to funding the project and the Tax Credit bonding agency wants CDBG funds committed prior to approving their funding, making a true Catch 22 situation.
+The City had tried to work with the Community Development Block Grant program (CDBG) to use CDBG funds for off-site improvements, but CDBG would not consider a tax credit funded project "shovel ready" because CDBG wants the tax credit funding committed prior to funding the project and the Tax Credit bonding agency wants CDBG funds committed prior to approving their funding, making a true Catch-22 situation.

-In June of 2018 HCD indicated that the only 2018 CDBG round will be for shovel ready projects again.
-The Danco project will not be competitive for tis second shovel ready round in two years.
-HCD will not do a normal CDBG round this year (which is highly unusual), and the Danco project would have been very competitive for a normal CDBG round because shovel ready is not required.
+In June of 2018, California Department of Housing and Community Development (HCD) indicated that the only 2018 CDBG round will be for shovel ready projects again.
+The Danco project will not be competitive for this second shovel ready round because CDBG does not consider tax credit funded projects "shovel ready" because this funding is difficult to secure.
+HCD will not do a normal CDBG round this year (which is highly unusual); the Danco project would have been very competitive for a normal CDBG round because shovel ready is not required.